pvdz/drew/README.md

 It's possible to trigger a callback multiple times, even from mid-way a query.
 All callbacks are queued while applying the rule.
 Only when the rule passes entirely will all individual callbacks be triggered in the order they were queued.
 Can appear anywhere where a token may start.
 They can have an optional designator and optional colon-comment.
+You can't use this to get a callback on a partial match since stuff is queued lazily and discarded when the match turns out to fail.

 ## Multiple calls

-To trigger an early callback simply add a pound sign.
+To trigger an "early callback" simply add a pound sign.
 This is like saying "queue up a callback at this position with the current assignments and clear the assignments after the call".
 You cannot prevent the last implicit call of a match.
 If you're looking to prevent it you should look into rewriting your query instead.
 If the query has an explicit call at the end of the query it will replace the implicit query, though.